What and Where to Eat in Lisbon

 2 scoops €2

 To locate each of the places mentioned, here is the map with the locations:

-This post has been written by Sandra Henriques Gajjar, a writer born in the Azores and currently based in Lisbon.
+This post has been originally written by Sandra Henriques Gajjar, a writer born in the Azores and currently based in Lisbon.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog about cultural travel to offbeat destinations.
 The article has been reviewed and updated in October 2019 by our staff, with more advice on what to eat in Lisbon.